Dosage Form: tablet, film coated

 How is Nystatin Tablets Supplied

-Nystatin Tablets USP, 500,000 Units are brown, film-coated tablets debossed "HP51" on one side and plain on the other side are packaged in:
+Nystatin Tablets USP, 500,000 Units are round, convex, brown, film-coated tablet debossed with 93 on one side and 983 on the reverse and are packaged in bottles of 100.